IkuzakIkuzok/ReadonlyLocalVariables/README.md

 }
 ```

+### Compound Assignment

+Compound assignments are also prohibited because they are assignment operations.

 ## Code Fix

 The code fix function (implemented in v2.0.0) can correct a no-reassignment error in two ways.